matebenyovszky/ClubGPT-CommandProxy/IDEAS.md

 ◻️ Screenshot sharing
 ◻️ Save file to remote machine
 ◻️ Search files / in files on remote machine
+◻️ Ability to run as admin on the server
 ◻️ Websocket stream - chatGPT websocket
 ◻️ Create an EXE file to easily run the application for everyone (random generated key?)
 ◻️ Update website